Tarmean/tarmean.github.io/branch_and_bound.md

 By wrapping the cost in `Maybe` we sidestep problems if we don't have an initial maximum cost.
 If we want to add additional pruning, like not going past depth 6, we can adjust the cost/slack/context types.

 ## Memoization (for real this time)

 We can add caching with yet another state monad, we only need to produce a cache key for the arguments to the cached function.
 For Wordle we can do this as 5 `Word32` arguments that encode a bitset.
 If letter `a` can still occur in position `1`, then the first bit in the first `Word32` is set.
+This requires some care for guesses with repeated letters, and we cannot represent `there is exactly one letter z at an unkown location`, but it works well enough to find an optimal solution and is reasonably memory efficient.

 But the context sensitivity strikes again.
-If we first compute a solution at depth 4 and later encounter the same arguments at depth 3 then we might find a better solution that is mostly flat but has a single length-three guess chain.
+If we first compute a solution at depth 4 and later encounter the same arguments at depth 3 then we might find a previously pruned solution that is mostly flat but has a single length-three guess chain.
 On the other hand, if we find an amazingly great solution that has only depth 2 then we should use the cached result.

-I solved this by caching by key and context, and allowing a single call to find solutions for multiple contexts.
+A simple solution is to cache by key and context, and allowing a single call to emit solutions for multiple contexts.

     newtype Caching k c o a = Caching { unCaching :: State (M.Map k (M.Map c o)) a }
         deriving (Functor, Applicative, Monad)

-By exploiting the polymorphism we can insert `Either MinCost RealCost` in the cache, that way we retain some information even if we prune a call.
+We can exploit the polymorphism by inserting `Either MinCost RealCost` in the cache, that way we retain some information even if we prune a call.
+This frequently lets us use the cache when computing the `min_cost` heuristic, letting us prune earlier.

+## Summary

+And that's everything I wanted to cover.
+We could add a fancier search monad that `Stream` to mix in best first search/cyclic best first search, or add fancier pruning strategies.

+I do not think I actually would use this approach. `-XApplicativeDo` is immensely hard to reason about, and the wrong batching could cause orders of magnitude slowdown in a search.
+Using newtypes in the style of the `async` library on the other hand seems reasonable.

+The Caching strategy, and creating multiple entries in a map, seems fairly inefficient.
+It'd also become much more complex contexts with partial orderings, maybe storing a list of cache entries as an lru cache or compressing them with chain decomposition could work.